 Dr Tanya Dzhanfezova is a current Fellow, researching the project Mapping Intentionality: Demonstrating Innovation in Neolithic Pottery Uptake in the Eastern Balkans, with Mr Chris Doherty and Prof. Amy Bogaard as mentors.

-Dr Juanjo García-Granero is a current Fellow, researching An Innovative Approach for the Study of Culinary Practices in Past Societies (CUISINE), with Prof. Amy Bogaard as mentor.
+Dr Juanjo García-Granero conducted the research project An Innovative Approach for the Study of Culinary Practices in Past Societies (CUISINE), from 2017 to 2019, with Prof. Amy Bogaard as mentor.
+He will commence a 3-year 'Juan de la Cierva-incorporación' fellowship at the Institució Milà i Fontanals, Spanish National Research Council Barcelona, from January 2020.

 Dr Alexander Weide is a current Fellow, researching NICHE - Investigating the Ecology, Composition and Exploitability of Wild Cereal Habitats in Relation to Agricultural Origins in the Near East, with Prof. Amy Bogaard and Dr Mike Charles as mentors.